Fast erasure decoder for hypergraph product codes: Classical erasure decoders

 The classical peeling decoder~\cite{luby2001efficient}, described in Algorithm~\ref{algo:classical_peeling_decoder}, provides a fast alternative to the Gaussian decoder.
-It does not perform as well in general, but it can be implemented in linear time and displays good performance for LDPC codes.
+Unlike a maximum likelihood decoder, for which logical errors are the only source of failures, the additional possibility of a decoder failure is a major drawback for the peeling decoder.
+However, because peeling decoder failures are infrequent for sparse codes, this algorithm gives a much more efficient linear-complexity decoding algorithm for LDPC codes without a large increase in the failure rate.

 To describe this decoder, it is convenient to introduce the {\em Tanner graph}, denoted $T(H)$, of the linear code $C = \ker H$.
 It is the bipartite graph with one vertex $c_1, \dots, c_r$ for each row of $H$ and one vertex $b_1, \dots, b_n$ for each column of $H$ such that $c_i$ and $b_j$ are connected iff $H_{i, j} = 1$.
 We refer to $c_i$ as a {\em check node} and $b_j$ as a {\em bit node}.
 The codewords of $C$ are the bit strings such that the sum of the neighboring bits of a check node is 0 mod 2.
 Given an erasure vector $\varepsilon$, a check node is said to be a {\em dangling check} if it is incident to a single erased bit.
 We refer to this erased bit as a {\em dangling bit}.
+Figure~\ref{fig:peeling_decoder} shows a simple example of this setup.
 The basic idea of the peeling decoder is to use dangling checks to recover the values of dangling bits and to repeat until the erasure is fully corrected.

 The notion of stopping set was introduced in \cite{zyablov1974decoding} to bound the failure probability of the decoder for classical LDPC codes.
-A {\em stopping set} for the Tanner graph $T(H)$ is defined to be a subset of bits that contains no dangling bit.
+A {\em stopping set} for the Tanner graph $T(H)$ is defined to be a subset of bits that contains no dangling bit, as shown in the rightmost example of Fig.~\ref{fig:peeling_decoder}.
 If the erasure covers a non-empty stopping set, then Algorithm~\ref{algo:classical_peeling_decoder} returns {\bf Failure}.
+Algorithm~\ref{algo:classical_peeling_decoder} gets stuck when the remaining erasure is equal to a non-empty stopping set because each check is incident to either zero or at least two erased bits.